rizalpurnawan23/Abstrak-Statistical-Toolkit/README.md

 Abstrak Statistical Toolkit provides several algorithms for computing statistical operations.
-Currently, it provides algorithms for expectation, covariance, Pearson correlation and Spearman correlation.
+Currently, it provides algorithms for expectation, covariance, Pearson correlation, Spearman correlation, r-norm and coefficient of determination.
 We hope we can provide more in the future update.

 ## **Contributors**